samislam/setdoc/README.md

     - a _not found document_ is only considered not found if they query returned null.
   - **notFoundMsg**: _any_, the message to display in the error when a requested document is not found (default: \*"**The resource you requested was not found"\***).
   - **notFoundStatusCode**: _number_, the status code in the error to have when a document is not found (default: **404**).
+  - **pre**: _function_, a pre hook (i.e. a function, aka. life-time method) to be executed _before_ querying the database.
+    - This method is useful when you want to call some mongoose methods for sorting, paginating, populating, or reading the query string parameters.
+  - **post**: _function_, a post hook (i.e. a function, aka. life-time method) to be executed _after_ querying the database and verifying weather the resource was found or not.
+    - This function gets called with the resolved value of the query.
+    - This method is pretty useful when you want to _transform_ the database response.

 # `setDocMw(query: function , options: object | function)`: express middleware